leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

 ```lean
 {{#example_decl Examples/MonadTransformers.lean OldMain}}
 ```
+`IO.eprintln` is a version of `IO.println` that outputs to standard error.

 Not all paths should be shown in the directory tree.
 In particular, files named `.` or `..` should be skipped, as they are actually features used for navigation rather than files _per se_.